benlue/jsonfp/README.md

 If the above description is too brief, you may want to refer [Lo-Dash](https://lodash.com/docs#pick) documentation.
 Most operators listed above are realized by Lo-Dash.

 ## Metaprogramming
-Since the format of JSON-fp is so simple, it would not be too difficult to make programs to produce JSON-fp programs.
+Since the format of JSON-FP is so simple, it would not be too difficult to make programs to produce JSON-FP programs.
 To make that even easier, the **convert** operator is added to support variable renaming or subsititution.
 The idea is based on alpha-conversion of lamda calculus.

 There is a simple example in [testLamda.js](https://github.com/benlue/jsonfp/blob/master/test/testLamda.js) if you're interested.